Why Your Knees Hurt When Running — Plus How to Stop the Pain

 Fix it: The only way to confirm a meniscus tear is to go see your doctor, who will usually follow up with an MRI.
 While some outer tears may heal with rest, larger tears may call for surgery.

-If you're feeling a little creaky and tender and your knees hurt when running and beyond, your knees may be taking more abuse than they can stand.
-Maybe it was extra miles, or a bad fall on that last loop of the track.
+If you're feeling a little creaky and tender and you have knee pain after running, your knees may be taking more abuse than they can stand.
+Maybe it was extra miles or a bad fall on that last loop of the track.
 When this happens, your knee extends past its comfortable point and sprains.
-(Psst...here are four warning signs you might be overdoing it at the gym.)
+(Plus Is It Bad To Workout Every Day?)